There is a normal and healthy range of sugar levels in our blood. The problem doesn’t start until these levels become too high for too long.

 It’s thought that when we eat carbohydrates first, we start digesting them right away.
 But, if we eat them after our protein and fibrous vegetables, they have a chance to mix in with the rest of the food in your stomach.
 This can slow down their absorption, which slows down how fast and high our blood sugar gets after we eat.

-The effects of changing food order hasn’t been tested in many big studies, but it seems to be a simple and safe habit to get into to help our bodies better regulate blood sugar levels.
+The effects of changing food order hasn’t been tested in many big studies, but it seems to be a simple and safe habit to get into to help our bodies better regulate blood sugar levels So why not try to eat your protein and fibrous vegetables first, and starches last.
+It can’t hurt!

 Try having two tablespoons of vinegar shortly before or with a meal that contains sugars or starches.